dbluhm/indy-hipe/text/connection-protocol/README.md

 ## Assumptions

-The step that has been referred to as a "connection trigger," "connection offer," (this term has been deemed inaccurate), and "connection invitation" will not be covered in this HIPE.
-We assume that some previous action has taken place to enable two agents to communicate.
+The step that has been referred to as a "connection trigger," "connection offer" (this term is actually used again in a different context), and "connection invitation" will not be covered in this HIPE.
+We assume that some previous action has taken place to enable at least the initiator to send a connection request.

 The details of transporting a message from one agent to the other will also not be covered in this HIPE.
 We assume the message packaging and transport details are correctly executed when using phrases like "Agent 1 sends the message